LouisJackman/language-x/README.md

 * Purposely different from one another; there isn't a UFC mechanism that unifies them.
 * Both are fully higher-order.
 Methods carry around their instances with them.
+  Lambdas are just functions not bound to a symbol, so they otherwise work in the same way.
 * Methods, when passed around as values, are just seen as functions that have an instance bundled in their closure.
 * `Class::method` is a shorthand for `(o, ...args) -> o.method(...args)`, where